 By watching wolves in a natural setting students will learn about wolf packs and how these family units compare to human families.
 Activities include a classroom session about wolf packs and a tour of the wolf enclosures.

-1st Grade: World Bird Sanctuary
+1st Grade: The World of Plants and Animals (World Bird Sanctuary)

-2nd Grade: Shaw Nature Reserve
+2nd Grade: Lifecycles (Shaw Nature Reserve)

-3rd Grade: Endangered Wolf Center
+3rd Grade: Adaptations (Endangered Wolf Center)

-4th Grade: World Bird Sanctuary
+4th Grade: Environmental Interactions (World Bird Sanctuary)

 After participating in this program, students will understand the similarities and differences between plant and animal groups located at Shaw Nature Reserve.
-Activities include exploring the wetland and woodland comparing animal forms and characteristics as well learning about dichotomous keys and scientific naming.
+Activities include exploring the wetland and woodland comparing animal and plant forms and characteristics as well learning about dichotomous keys and scientific naming.

 Shaw Nature Reserve: $8.00 per child